LeventeKalman02/Project-Interstellar-Vendetta/README.md

 The name for the game is inspired by the setting.
 "Interstellar" invites the vastness and beauty of space to the mind, while "Vendetta" adds a personal touch and mystery to the title of the game.

+## How to Play
+**For this game you are required to own a Virtual Reality Headset** This game was tested and developed on the Oculus Quest 2 headset

+### Run the game
+to run the game you need to execute the .exe file

 ## Game Idea
 ![image](https://github.com/user-attachments/assets/d6cebda1-f4e5-41f2-b530-11cc0ce215ae)